Oakland Police Cut Ties With Immigration Enforcement

 President Trump’s announcement this year that he intended to step up deportations, news reports of ICE agents arresting undocumented immigrants at schools and courthouses, and revelations in February that ICE agents in Los Angeles had been identifying themselves as police officers while knocking on doors looking for people are just some of the reasons why immigrants have stopped coming forward, hindering local officers’ ability to investigate crimes, critics say.

-In a June 5 letter to the Public Safety Committee from Brian Hofer, chairman of Oakland’s Privacy Advisory Commission, the Houston Police Department has reported a 43 percent drop in the number of Latinos reporting rape and sexual assault compared to last year, and a 12 percent drop in reports of aggravated assault and robberies.
+According to a June 5 letter to the Public Safety Committee from Brian Hofer, chairman of Oakland’s Privacy Advisory Commission, the Houston Police Department has reported a 43 percent drop in the number of Latinos reporting rape and sexual assault compared to last year, and a 12 percent drop in reports of aggravated assault and robberies.
 And Los Angeles Police Department has reported that sexual assault reports from Latinos have dropped by 25 percent compared to last year.

 “If the goal is simply to have ICE be present and to instill fear in noncitizens, then it makes sense to have ICE continually present in local law enforcement agencies,” Pratheepan Gulasekaram, a law professor at Santa Clara University School of Law, said in an email.